ricar-torres/prdh-coding-exercise/README.md

    - Make sure you have Node.js and Angular CLI installed.
    - Navigate to the WebApp's root directory.
    - Run `npm install` to install all the necessary packages.
+	 - Modify environments.ts to the proper webapi url if it has been modified.

 2. **Run**:
    - Use the command `ng serve` to start the application.